eclipse-hono/hono/site/content/getting-started.md

 As noted above, Hono consists of multiple service components that together comprise a Hono instance.
 The remainder of this guide employs *Docker Compose* for configuring, running and managing all Hono components as a whole.
 Please follow the instructions on the [Docker Compose site](https://docs.docker.com/compose/install/) to install the Docker Compose client on your computer.

+{{% warning %}}
+You will need at least Docker version 1.13.0 and Docker Compose version 1.10.0 in order to run the example in this guide.
+By the time of this writing, the latest released versions of Docker and Docker Compose were 1.13.1 and 1.11.1 respectively.
+{{% /warning %}}

 ### Compiling

 If you do not already have a working Maven installation on your system, please follow the [installation instructions on the Maven home page](https://maven.apache.org/).